customd/jquery-calendar/README.markdown

 	$.cal.format( new Date(), 'Y-m-d H:i:s' );

-You can also perform complicated date/time arithmetic using the built in date object extender (see the Full plugin documentation for more details).
+You can also perform complicated date/time arithmetic using the built in date object extender (see the [full plugin documentation](http://teamdf.com/jquery-plugins/calendar/) for more details).

 	var myDate = $.cal.date( '2012-01-01 08:00:00' );
 	myDate.addHours(1.5).format('D, jS F Y, G:i a');